 House fires are one of the most devastating events that can happen to a family.
 Sadly, many can end in serious injury, substantial loss, or even death.
 Determining how a fire was started is often not easy.
 It involves extensive investigation and complicated conversations with the fire department, witnesses, and even experts.
 Processing the loss of your personal belongings or loved ones is also very difficult.
 This is why you should contact the experienced attorneys at The Kryder Law Group, LLC.
 If you have been injured or have property damage in a residential fire, the lawyers at The Kryder law Group can help you determine if you qualify for compensation.
-In this article we try to provide answers to questions such as:

 “In my 30+ years of fire service, this is the most difficult scene I’ve responded to,” said Fire Chief Anderson, who responded to a residential fire in Des Plaines, Illinois, where a young mother, age 25, and her four young daughters, ages 1,3,5, and 6, were tragically killed.
 The mother, her husband, and their daughters lived in a single-family home which was converted into four apartments.
 The mother was pronounced dead at the scene.
 All of the daughters were transported to the hospital where they were pronounced dead.
 The cause of the fire is under investigation and it is unclear if the property had functional smoke detectors.
 News stories like this are all too common.